Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: MIS -- Market-Implied Sustainability scores

-A set of research questions arise quite spontaneously, related to the different nature of information conveyed in these two frameworks, one (ESG) originated from rating agency and the other (SFDR) from asset managers' perceptions.
-First, we aim to investigate if there is a relationship between ESG and SFDR funds' categorization.
-In other words, do the SFDR 9 ``dark green funds'' invest in stocks with high ESG scores?
-ESG scores represent an apparently objective way to measure the sustainability of the companies, and one may naturally think that ``dark green funds'' tend to invest more in highly rated companies.
-The wide diversity among sustainable investment strategies (exclusion strategies, best in class approaches, impact investing, etc.), together with the high level of disagreement between ESG data providers (see \citealp{billio2021inside}) may however reduce or cancel the potential relation between the investment strategy of SFDR 9 funds and a specific set of ESG scores.

-Our second goal is to develop an indicator based on the composition of SFDR 9 ``dark green'' funds that synthesize the sustainability analysis of funds managers usable as a implied sustainability score.
-ESG scores are evaluation criteria typically computed on the basis of specific sustainability indicators appropriately weighted and aggregated to provide a synthetic evaluation.
-The choice of such indicators, the transformation applied to the raw data, and the weighting scheme used by the data provider strongly affects the final evaluation.
-These modeling decisions are highly subjective, as they depend on the specific goals of an investor or analyst.
-The presence of a widely accepted and well codified classification of funds may help us to create a market-based sustainability scores according to which an asset is evaluated as more sustainable if it is over-represented in SFDR 9 funds compared to other -- less sustainable -- investment funds.

-Finally, we explore the possibility to use the implied sustainability scores to improve the financial performances of a portfolio.
-The empirical literature shows mixed results for performance of sustainable investing.
-The comparison however is complex due to the high heterogeneity of ESG scores across data providers and diversified strategies of sustainable funds.
-In this work we aim to test the effect on financial performance of our SMIS scores where starting from a benchmark portfolio, the asset weights are tilted up or down either by a fixed quantity or in an optimal way based on the scores.

-We propose the SFDR market-implied sustainability score (SMIS score) as a novel indicator able to synthesize the sustainability analysis of funds managers.
+We propose the Market-Implied Sustainability (MIS) score as a novel indicator able to synthesize the sustainability analysis of funds managers.
 It relies on comprehensive portfolio ownership data to unveil latent signals about the sustainability analysis of fund manager on the individual assets.
-By scrutinizing the ownership patterns of investment funds and comparing the allocations of ``dark green funds'' SFDR 9 to the rest of the market, we explore how market participants implicitly factor in ESG considerations when constructing their portfolios.
-This methodology offers a dynamic perspective on the perceived sustainability of companies and allows for a nuanced understanding of how market forces influence the ESG landscape.
+In the remaining Sections we will focus in particular on the funds identified as Article 9 (``dark green funds'') by the SFDR framework, compared to the funds classified as article 8 (``light green funds'') and article 6 (no sustainability concerns).